laksh22/MDP/Object Detection/README.md

 local_root=/home/$USER/
 ```

-If you try to copy to FTP, it will not work but FTP/files will.
-Replace <user> with the relevant user, for example
+If you try to copy to FTP, it will not work but listing of FTP/files will work.
+This is so as teh home directory is not configured properly yet.
+Configure it by replacing <user> with the relevant user, for example:
-Create the FTP directory so transfering of files is permitted.
+Create the FTP directory so transferring of files is permitted.
-The root directory is not allowed to have write permissions so a subfolder called files is needed.
+The root directory is not allowed to have write permissions so a sub-folder called files is needed.

 ```shell script
 mkdir /home/<user>/FTP